-13.2 MINIMUM RENT
+13.2 Minimum Rent

-The Harrisonburg Redevelopment and Housing Authority has set the minimum rent at \$50.00.
-However if the family requests a hardship exemption, the Harrisonburg Redevelopment and Housing Authority will immediately suspend the minimum rent for the family until the Housing Authority can determine whether the hardship exists and whether the hardship is of a temporary or long-term nature.
+The minimum rent is \$100.00.

-A. Financial hardship exemptions
+• However, if the family requests a hardship exemption, the HRHA will immediately suspend the minimum rent for the family until the Housing Authority can determine whether the hardship exists and whether the hardship is of a temporary or long-term nature.
+Financial hardship exemptions